-On the day the results are made public, you will get to see the reader reports of the supervisor(s) and the second reader via the faculty's MA app (https://apps.flw.ugent.be/masterproef/).
+On the day the results are made public, you will get to see the reader reports of the supervisor(s) and the second reader via the faculty's Plato app (https://plato.lw.ugent.be/).

 If so wished, each student may then request an appointment with their supervisor(s) and/or the second reader of their MA dissertation for further feedback.